Asymptotics of the graph Laplace operator near an isolated singularity: Introduction

 \subsection{Main results}

-\nd The main results of this paper are divided along two distinct regimes:
+\nd The main results of this study are divided along two distinct regimes:

-\nd \textbf{Regime A (Riemannian metric extendable across isolated singularity).} Under the controlled curvature blow-up condition (Definition \ref{def:controlled-blow-up of curvature}) and Hölder regularity of Ricci curvature (Theorem \ref{extending smooth structure and metric for dim 3}), the completion $\widetilde{M}$ carries a smooth structure and the metric extends across the singular point.
-In this regime, the isolated singularity becomes an interior point of $\widetilde{M}$ and the small-bandwidth limit of the graph Laplacian agrees with the classical interior-point expansion (Theorem \ref{thm:Asymptotics of Continuous Graph Laplace Operator}).\\ \nd \textbf{Regime B (Riemannian metric non-extendable across isolated singularity via purely angular conformal change).} If one locally modifies a smooth background metric by a \textit{purely angular} conformal factor near the singularity (Definition \ref{def:locally angularly conformal}) and the factor is non-constant, then the metric does not extend across the singularity (Proposition \ref{prop:extendability}) and the curvature blow-up is necessarily non-integrable in the sense of \citet{SmithYang1992}(Theorem \ref{thm:LAC_SY}).
-In this regime, the intrinsic and extrinsic graph Laplacians exhibit $t^{-1/2}$ growth rate under a mild non-degeneracy condition (Theorems \ref{thm:blowup of GL near isolated singularity} and \ref{thm:TE extrinsic GL}).Below we state the results related to these two regimes.
+\nd \textbf{Regime A (Riemannian metric extendable across isolated singularities).} Under the controlled curvature blow-up condition (Definition \ref{def:controlled-blow-up of curvature}) and Hölder regularity of the Ricci curvature (Theorem \ref{extending smooth structure and metric for dim 3}), the completion $\widetilde{M}$ carries a smooth structure and the metric extends across the singular point.
+In this regime, the isolated singularity becomes an interior point of $\widetilde{M}$ and the small-bandwidth limit of the graph Laplacian agrees with the classical interior-point expansion (Theorem \ref{thm:Asymptotics of Continuous graph Laplacian}).\\ \nd \textbf{Regime B (Riemannian metric non-extendable across isolated singularities via purely angular conformal change).} If one locally modifies a smooth background metric by a \textit{purely angular} conformal factor near the singularity (see Definition \ref{def:locally angularly conformal}, which is a new definition where the conformal factor is a function of the angle or direction\textit{ only}) and the factor is non-constant, then the metric does not extend across the singularity (Proposition \ref{prop:extendability}) and the curvature blow-up is necessarily non-integrable as in \citet{SmithYang1992}(Theorem \ref{thm:LAC_SY}).
+In this regime, the intrinsic and extrinsic graph Laplacians exhibit $t^{-1/2}$ growth rate under a mild non-degeneracy condition (Theorems \ref{thm:blowup of GL near isolated singularity} and \ref{thm:TE extrinsic GL}).
+Below, we present the results for these two regimes.

-\begin{theorem} \textbf{(Asymptotics of the continuous graph Laplacian near isolated singularity of a manifold)} Let $M$ be a $d$-dimensional Riemannian manifold with an isolated singularity at $x.$\\ \textbf{Case I:} Assume that $M$ has an intrinsic Riemannian metric $g,$ inducing a metric (distance) $d_g.$\\ \textbf{Case II:} Assume that $M$ is isometrically embedded into $\Ddim,$ thereby its Riemannian metric $g$ is induced from $\Ddim,$ and this induces a metric distance $d_g$ like\textbf{ Case I}).\\
+\begin{theorem} \textbf{(Asymptotics of the continuous graph Laplacian near isolated singularity of a manifold)} Let $M$ be a $d$-dimensional Riemannian manifold with an isolated singularity at $x.$\\ \textbf{Case I:} Assume that $M$ has an intrinsic Riemannian metric $g,$ inducing a metric (distance) $d_g.$\\ \textbf{Case II:} Assume that $M$ is isometrically embedded into $\Ddim,$ and thus, its Riemannian metric $g$ is induced from $\Ddim,$ and this induces a metric distance $d_g$ as in \textbf{ Case I}).\\